 Here are just a few examples of wildflowers from the family Fabaceae.
 There are very many more on this website, where you can have the species arranged in their families.

 These thumbnail pictures have links to larger photographs and information about each of the species, their habitat needs and an identification guide.

 We have used the scientific names to identify species in this table, but if you prefer to use common names we have also listed all species covered on the First Nature website in alphabetical order of Common Names...

 The Pea family is very well represented throughout the UK and Europe - they are particularly plentiful in the Mediterranean region.
 The flowers have five petals, two of which are joined at the keel; another common characteristic is the elongated seed pods of flowers of this family.

-The Fabacea (formerly known as Leguminoseae) include various vetches, clovers and medicks as well as bushes such as gorse and broom as well as laburnum, an introduced (to Britain) deciduous tree.
+The Fabacea (formerly known as Leguminoseae) include various vetches, clovers and medicks; bushes such as gorse and broom; as well as Laburnum, an introduced (to Britain) deciduous tree.
 Most members of this plant family bloom in summer.